apache/cordova-docs/www/docs/en/2.7.0/guide/command-line/index.md

     $ C:\path\to\my_new_cordova_project\cordova\run.bat [Target] [Build]

-Make sure you have created at least one Android Virtual <a href="../../cordova/device/device.html">Device</a>.
+Make sure you have created at least one Android Virtual Device.
 If you did not it will ask you to create one with the `android` command.
 By default the `run` command will look for a connected device, if no device is found it will look for any started emulators.
 If you have multiple AVDs, you can specify a target ID.

 ### Logging